piyushkumbhare/hexdump-rust/README.md

   -h, --help                     Print help
 ```

-(I decided not to add the real `hexdump`'s features and instead added ones that made sense and showcased Rust's power the best)
+I decided not to copy the real `hexdump`'s features exactly and instead took the creative liberty to add ones that made sense and showcased Rust's power the best.
+Many of the original `hexdump`'s features are still present, but have just been generalized through different options/flags.

 All added features mentioned above are working as intended, but not thoroughly tested yet.